lildude/ha-addon-teslamate/README.md

 This add-on allows you to run [TeslaMate][teslamate] on your Home Assistant server based on the the official TeslaMate [docker image][docker].

-This add-on is a fork of the no longer maintained add-on at <https://github.com/matt-FFFFFF/hassio-addon-teslamate>.
+This add-on is a fork of the unmaintained add-on at <https://github.com/matt-FFFFFF/hassio-addon-teslamate>.
 Thanks to @matt-FFFFFF for maintaining this add-on in the past.

 [![Sponsor me to maintain this addon][sponsor-badge]](https://github.com/sponsors/lildude)